Using a Newspaper in the Classroom

 Every issue of Easy English Times comes with a separate page of reading and writing activities and a crossword puzzle.
 The activities and words are specific to that issue.
 You can copy the page for your students.

-Here are some suggestions that can be used with any issue of a newspaper.
+Here are some suggestions that can be used with any issue of a newspaper in a classroom or in a tutoring setting.

 1. Have students look at the pictures and graphics.